-The best type of life insurance or funeral plan will often depend on your life stage and whether you have other needs for life insurance outside of paying for a funeral.
+Whether life insurance or a funeral plan is best for you will often depend on your life stage and whether you have other needs for life insurance outside of paying for a funeral.
 During your working life, you are likely to buy term life insurance that covers both your mortgage and family needs and it is cheap and easy to include the cost of funeral expenses within this.
-As you start nearing retirement and your term life insurance starts to come to an end, you may wish to replace it with a funeral plan that covers just enough to pay for your funeral and covers you until you die.
+As you start nearing retirement and your term life insurance starts to come to an end, you may wish to replace it with a funeral plan that could cover the cost of your funeral arrangements as and when you pass away.

-UK funerals cost £4,056 on average according to the SunLife Cost of dying report 2021 but can vary depending on location, type of funeral service and whether there are any optional extras such as flowers, cars, catering and so on.
+UK funerals cost £3,953 on average according to the SunLife Cost of Dying report 2023 but can vary depending on location, type of funeral service and whether there are any optional extras such as flowers, cars, catering and so on.

 What is a funeral plan?

-A funeral plan is a type of life insurance that is specifically designed to provide funds to pay for a funeral and can help spread the cost as well as provide peace of mind.
-There are a number of these types of plans available to buy and often they are very similar to Over 50s life insurance plans or a whole of life insurance plan.
+A funeral plan is a type of life insurance that is specifically designed to provide funds to pay for a funeral and can help spread the cost as well as provide peace of mind that you can be protected against rising costs.
+It can also be referred to as an over-50s life insurance policy as many funeral plans are only available to people aged between 50 and 80 years old.
+There are a number of these types of plans available to buy and often they are very similar to a guaranteed whole-of-life insurance plan.

 How do funeral plans work?

 A funeral plan covers your life and pays out when you die, whenever that may be.
 Generally, you can choose the insured value - the amount of money that will be paid in the event of your death - up to £25,000.
 A funeral plan is usually only available to people over the age of 50 and offers guaranteed acceptance without the need to answer medical questions or require you to attend a medical exam to qualify.